suobset/stormm/README.md

 ![STORMM logo](images/StormmLogoSmall.jpg?raw=true)

-This code base will serve as a standard for developing interoperable libraries in a new family of MD programs with the ultimate goal of providing accessible, performant libraries for reading coordinates, topologies, and input data for conversion into a common set of C++ structs and CUDA or HIP kernels.
+This code base will provide accessible, performant, interoperable libraries in a new family of MD programs.
+Basic operations such as coordinate and topology intake, user input parsing, and energy evaluations are managed through a common set of C++ classes and CUDA or HIP kernels.
 In many instances, HPC applications will be constructed using the same data arrays and layouts as their CPU counterparts, although the most efficient GPU code may require sacrifices in the convenience or performance of CPU code.
 These sacrifices are likely to be minor, however, as the best CPU code takes advantage of similar vectorization as GPU code and, even if vectorization cannot happen in the same manner, the contents and format of basic data arrays do not restrict the actual algorithm in any severe way.

 ---------------------------------------------------------------------------------------------------
   Code Standards